roytang/blog/content/posts/2006/11/dark-tower-vii.md

 url: /2006/11/dark-tower-vii/
 ---

 What a long, arduous journey it has been for Roland of Gilead, last gunslinger, in his inexorable quest for the Dark Tower.
-And now that I&'ve read the final volume of Stephen King&'s magnum opus, I find out that it is an even crueler fate that awaits him at the end of the seven books.
+And now that I've read the final volume of Stephen King's magnum opus, I find out that it is an even crueler fate that awaits him at the end of the seven books.

 I dare not spoil it, though [Wikipedia][1] has a nice summary, say thankya.
 Save to say that Stephen King seems to be correct &#8211; the ending of the Dark Tower series does seem to be the &#8220;correct&#8221; one, despite some disappointments in writing.